husamasaad/e-commerce/README.md

 # E-commerce Website

-This is a sample application that demonstrates an E-commerce website using the CMS.
-The application loads products from a Sanity and displays them.
+This is a sample application that demonstrates an E-commerce website using Headless CMS.
+The application loads products from Sanity dashboard and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart..